Dylan0211/Building-TSFM/README.md

 # Building-Time-series-Foundation-Model
-This is a pre-trained Time-series Foundation Model for building load/energy forecasting.
+This is a Time-series Foundation Model for building load/energy forecasting.
 The model can conduct zero-shot or few-shot forecasting on diverse building energy data.
 The steps to run the model for a target building are shown below.

 ## Step 1: prepare data file
 - The target building energy data should be stored in a `{target_building}.csv` file with two columns: